 Barrier Solution Accessibility and participant cost Training will be provided frequently, accessibly and affordably.
 This will be enhanced through availability of online course materials.
-Comprehensiveness and consistency across the SoCalGas service area Web training and classroom curricula will be designed with comprehensiveness and consistency in mind enabling raters from throughout the region to obtain comprehensive and consistent advanced training content.
-Timely delivery of updates consistent with the 2009-11 goals of the Strategic Plan The Program includes trusted and knowledgeable sources to develop updated materials.
-Garnering participant interest and trust such that the program achieves broad participation To increase training participation, marketing will be directly and narrowly focused toward a limited, easily identified, and motivated group, rather than broadcast.
+Comprehensiveness and consistency across the SoCalGas Web training and classroom curricula will be service area and its surrounding areas designed with comprehensiveness and consistency in mind enabling raters from throughout the region to obtain comprehensive and consistent advanced training content.
+Timely delivery of updates consistent with the program The Program includes trusted and knowledgeable period goals of the Strategic Plan sources to develop updated materials.
+Garnering participant interest and trust such that the To increase training participation, marketing will be program achieves broad participation directly and narrowly focused toward a limited, easily identified, and motivated group, rather than broadcast.
 The partner organizations are well known to the rater community, making it more likely that they will respond positively to the offerings of this program.